 Ed Wegener: Now that makes a lot of sense, Mark.
 And clearly, to the extent that you identify any red flags related to identity theft, it’s one of those items that you need to be considering as suspicious activity, which is another area that FINRA identified in their priorities report in terms of expectations around suspicious activity, monitoring and reporting.
 Bill, as firms look at their AML programs and think about suspicious activity monitoring and determinations of when to report, what should they be reviewing when assessing this aspect of the program?

 Bill Reilly: Thank you, Ed.
 One of the things as I was preparing for this podcast, look back on, is that every firm and individuals within the firm that have certain responsibilities, and in this case we’re dealing with AML.
 It is absolutely imperative that they’re aware of what the obligations are.
 And when those obligations are not met, there are some sort of repercussions to be paid.
 And in this situation, it could be anything from sanctions against the firm to reputational types of problems and so forth.
 So, one of the ways to really prevent that as you’ve indicated, is through suspicious activity reports.
-There’s a whole process that goes along with establishing these, the review of suspicious activity, everything from designing a program that can identify red flags.
+There’s a whole process that goes along with establishing these, the review of suspicious activity and suspicious transactions, everything from designing a program that can identify red flags.